Jmwofford/babyDiv_WDI-curriculum/instructor_notes/git/git-github.md

 - press the spacebar to **page** up and down
 - `git log` will show you the commits that you have made so far, in reverse chronological order.

-> NOTE: if you get the message `git config --global --edit`, open it in Sublime with `sublime git config --global --edit`
+> NOTE: if you get the message `git config --global --edit`, open it in VSCode with `code git config --global --edit`

 ### Git Lifecycle